epilot-dev/epilot-journey-sdk/examples/hello-world-block/README.md

-# Hello World BLock
+# Hello World Block

-This is a very simple block that displays Hello World, it is built using React and [Direflow](https://direflow.io/)
+This is a very simple block that displays Hello World, it is built using React and [React to Web Component](https://github.com/bitovi/react-to-web-component)

 ```
 npm install